AymenBenAouicha/Ansible-upgrade/f5-upgrade-master/README.md

 The playbook will exit on any failure in the softwware activation tasks.
 This is to avoid taking out both members of a cluster.

 Investigate any hosts that have reported a problem, and re-run the playbook to continue.
 It will move quickly through tasks that were already done and proceed with remaining upgrades.

-I have found an issue where the `bigip_software_install` tasks can fail while waiting for the management interface to be available after a reboot.
-Increasing the timeout in the provider did not resolve this.